 Plant your beds so that taller sun loving plants like tomatoes, sweet corn and cane fruits like raspberries and blackcurrants can enjoy the sunshine while shade loving plants like salads, rocket, onions and Swiss chard thrive in the shadows.

 And don’t forget to use the space between plants that won’t crop immediately.
-Brussels sprouts, cabbages, kale and broccoli are sown in the spring and early summer and overwintered for harvest the early the following year.
+Brussels sprouts, cabbages, kale and broccoli are sown in the spring and early summer and overwintered for harvest early the following year.

 Put your plug plants in, and once established, fill the spaces in between with salad leaves which will be long gone by the time your broccoli needs the space.